 They say it’s a small Marine Corps, and so it wasn’t a surprise that after going our separate ways, we always seemed to run into each other in far off places.
 When the Marine Corps transferred me and my family to Okinawa, Japan, our paths crossed again.
 Rene’s helicopter squadron deployed to Okinawa for a six-month ‘pump’ which meant the married Marines, like Rene, had to leave their families behind at their home base.
 Unlike deployed Marines, my “accompanied” tour in Japan allowed me to have my family with me.
 So when Rene deployed to Okinawa, we’d have him over for dinner and sit around drinking beers, talking about life in Japan and eating homemade Mexican food which he couldn’t get enough of.
 We would talk for hours about everything from our families to the oddities of Marine Corps life abroad.

-The next morning I arrived at work and was told that a CH-53E from Rene’s squadron had gone down just off the northern coast of the island the night before.
+The next morning I arrived at work and was told that a CH-53E from Rene’s squadron had gone down just off the northern coast of the island.
 The bodies of three of the aircrew had been recovered but there was still one body missing.
 Of course, no names had yet been released.
 I immediately called Rene’s squadron to check on him, and although he was an aircrewman, I kept thinking to myself that the odds were against him being in the mishap helicopter.

 There are no words to adequately describe the feelings I had.
-Shock, pain, denial, anger, profound sadness.
+Shock, denial, anger, profound sadness.
 They all applied, I suppose.
 I couldn’t help but repeat a tired cliché over and over again in my mind: life is not fair.
 And truly it wasn’t for Rene who had a wife and two young daughters waiting for him at home.
-His oldest daughter was only three years old, about the same age as my daughter at the time, which meant she was just old enough to understand that her daddy wouldn’t be coming back but not old enough to understand why.A couple of hours later, Corporal Garza called me back and said that someone had snapped some photos of Rene a week ago, and they were having some pictures printed.
+His oldest daughter was only three years old, about the same age as my daughter at the time, which meant she was just old enough to understand that her daddy wouldn’t be coming back, but not old enough to understand why.A couple of hours later, Corporal Garza called me back and said that someone had snapped some photos of Rene a week ago, and they were having some pictures printed.
 He offered me some of the photos, and later that day, still in shock, I drove to the air base to pick them up.
 Once there, I was greeted by Garza and Rene’s boss who apparently knew that Rene and I had been close.
 I recall that he was very respectful with me and he even offered me his condolences, which struck me as odd at the time.
 Then he handed me a large envelop and I pulled out the photos of Rene.